jasmynehart/international-baccalaureate_internal-assessment_template/README.md

 ### Rationale
 Can I use a program like xCode?
 Should I use a different platform to be accessible to multiple devices?
 What other app building platforms are there?
 How do I make an accessible app without paying for anything?
+I could use Google's app maker because BFS and the Peer Tutoring Program both use many Google applications and that would make them easier to incorporate.

 ## Interview